 Welcome!
 The Department of Philosophy at the University of Cincinnati is among the very best in the world for the study of philosophy of biology, philosophy of cognitive science, philosophy of mind, and general philosophy of science.
-The faculty's and graduate students' award-winning research is diverse, including projects in moral psychology, evolutionary biology, conservation biology, metaphysics of mind, naturalism, embodied cognition, the history and philosophy of science, empathy, imagination, psycholinguistics, and the science of psychiatry.
+The faculty's and graduate students' research is diverse, including projects in moral psychology, evolutionary biology, conservation biology, metaphysics of mind, naturalism, embodied cognition, the history and philosophy of science, publicly engaged philosophy of science, empathy, imagination, psycholinguistics, and the science of psychiatry.

 Two PhD Tracks

 The traditional track provides a curriculum similar to most other Philosophy PhD programs.
 Traditional track students regularly engage with other disciplines, including law, politics, history, and women’s, gender and sexuality studies.

 The sciences track pairs a deep grounding in philosophy with rigorous training in scientific disciplines, preparing graduates for a range of philosophy and interdisciplinary jobs.
 Sciences track students can earn a Master’s of Science degree while working in their scientific field while working on the PhD.

 If you would like to receive updates about the Department of Philosophy, including information about our vibrant speaker series and annual colloquium, join our Listserv.
 Simply click the button above (please update the text with your first and last name), or follow the instructions below.

 Email email@example.com with the following in the subject line and body of the email: